jwunderl/pxt-arcade/docs/courses/csintro1/loops/projectiles.md

 # Activity: Projectile Sprites
-# TODO:  use the old function control in a onUpdate like previous

 Projectiles are regular sprites that destroy themselves when they go off of the visible screen.
 Projectile sprite blocks also expose the properties for velocity (vx & vy).